NadiaSibai/WellnessWay-Telemedicine-System/README.md

-# WellnessWay-Telemedicine-System
-WellnessWay is a healthcare management system designed to enhance the medical experience for patients, doctors, pharmacies, labs, radiology departments, and billing services.
-The platform focuses on improving accessibility, efficiency, and coordination in healthcare delivery.
-WellnessWay is a healthcare management system designed to enhance the medical experience for patients, doctors, pharmacies, labs, radiology departments, and billing services.
-The system focuses on accessibility, efficiency, and collaboration, making healthcare more seamless and user-friendly.

-📌 Features

-Patient Services

-Online appointment scheduling

-Access to medical records

-Prescription management

-Home healthcare services

-Healthcare Providers

-Doctor-patient communication

-Pharmacy integration for prescriptions and deliveries

-Lab and radiology coordination

-Billing and insurance processing

-Pharmacy & Billing

-Medication tracking and delivery

-Streamlined billing and insurance claims

-🛠️ What I Built

-Designed functional and non-functional requirements.

-Created the system prototype and database design (ER/EER models).

-Built the backend database in MySQL, implementing:

-Tables & relationships

-Constraints

-Test data records

-🎯 Purpose

-The goal of WellnessWay is to provide a unified telemedicine platform that improves patient care, streamlines provider workflows, and ensures smooth collaboration across the healthcare ecosystem.

-⚙️ Tech Stack

-Database: MySQL

-Modeling: ER/EER diagrams

-Design: Prototyping tools (e.g., Figma, Balsamiq – update if applicable)

-Methodology: Software Engineering principles (requirements, design, testing)

-🚀 Future Work

-Frontend implementation for patient and provider portals

-AI-driven prescription and appointment recommendations

-Mobile application for easier access to healthcare services
+# WellnessWay – Telemedicine System

+**WellnessWay** is a healthcare management system designed to enhance the medical experience for patients, doctors, pharmacies, labs, radiology departments, and billing services.
+The system focuses on **accessibility, efficiency, and collaboration**, making healthcare more seamless and user-friendly.

+---

+## 📌 Features

+- **Patient Services**
+  - Online appointment scheduling
+  - Access to medical records
+  - Prescription management
+  - Home healthcare services

+- **Healthcare Providers**
+  - Doctor-patient communication
+  - Pharmacy integration for prescriptions and deliveries
+  - Lab and radiology coordination
+  - Billing and insurance processing

+- **Pharmacy & Billing**
+  - Medication tracking and delivery
+  - Streamlined billing and insurance claims

+---

+## 🛠️ What I Built

+- Designed **functional and non-functional requirements**
+- Created the **system prototype** and database design (**ER/EER models**)
+- Built the **backend database in MySQL**, including:
+  - Tables and relationships
+  - Constraints
+  - Test data records

+---

+## 🎯 Purpose

+The goal of **WellnessWay** is to provide a **unified telemedicine platform** that improves patient care, streamlines provider workflows, and ensures smooth collaboration across the healthcare ecosystem.

+---

+## ⚙️ Tech Stack

+- **Database**: MySQL
+- **Modeling**: ER/EER diagrams
+- **Design**: Prototyping tools (e.g., draw.io, proto.io)
+- **Methodology**: Software Engineering principles (requirements, design, implementing "DB" testing)

+---

+## 🚀 Future Work

+- Frontend implementation for patient and provider portals
+- AI-driven prescription and appointment recommendations
+- Mobile application for easier access to healthcare services

+---